 Yes.
 There is a general filing fee of \$25.00.
 Additionally, motion fees cost \$10.00, jury demand fees cost \$100.00, garnishment fees cost \$15.00, and enforcement of foreign judgment fees cost \$25.00.
-Please keep in mind, however, that individuals receiving public assistance and other indigent persons may be entitled to a waiver of fees upon request.
-There is a change in fee for a wedding.
-Last year the Tribal Judiciary voted to eliminate the fee for a marriage.
+Please keep in mind; however, that individuals receiving public assistance and other indigent persons may be entitled to a waiver of fees upon request.
+There are no fees for wedding ceremonies.
 We love being a part of your special day!